amolofeev/gost_xml_transform/readme.md

 **Warning!**

-Sorting algorithm of ns prefix could be wrong.
+Sorting algorithm of ns prefix can be wrong.

 To be sure that's right we must contact to SMEV 3 support team and ask them to provide correct output for input like that